ofkoru/quarto-animate-graph/README.md

   - animate-graph-revealjs
 ```

-If you want to render math expressions, you also need to use Katex for math method:
+If you want to render math expressions, you also need to use Katex for the math method:

 ```yaml
 format: